Suppression of extreme events and chaos in a velocity-dependent potential system with time-delay feedback: Influence of negative time-delayed feedback

 \section{Influence of negative time-delayed feedback}

 In this section, we study the influence of negative time-delayed feedback on the extreme events through bifurcation plots.
 Next, we analyse the emergence/suppression of extreme events using appropriate statistical characterizations.
 The different points at which the extreme events occur and the mechanism by which extreme events occur in the system (\ref{delay}) with $\epsilon=0$ and $\tau=0$ have already been studied in one of our earlier works \cite{Sudharsan2021}.
 In this work, we study the influence of time-delayed feedback.
 For this, we choose four different values of $f$, namely $f=2.7$, $f=3.055$, $f=4.15659$ and $f=5.99865$.
-These points respectively correspond to {\it bounded chaos, period doubling, and two large sized chaotic attractors}.
+These points correspond to {\it bounded chaos, period doubling, and two large sized chaotic attractors}.
 The four points are represented by coloured arrows in Fig. \ref{figbif}.
 Of these four points, extreme events are found to occur even in the absence of time-delayed feedback only at $f=4.15659$ and $f=5.99865$.
+We have chosen these four values of $f$ for which there is a significant effect because of the introduction of the time-delayed feedback.
+For other values, there was neither emergence nor suppression of extreme events.
 Now, on the introduction of time-delayed feedback ($\tau=0.1$) and varying the feedback strength $\epsilon$, we observe significant changes in the dynamics of the system at these four values of $f$.
 To analyse these changes we draw the bifurcation plot with respect to the time-delayed feedback strength $\epsilon$ for each case separately.

 At $f=2.7$, the dynamics continues to be chaotic and the size of the chaotic attractor remains almost constant.
 Only at a few places, tangent bifurcation, period doubling and reverse period doubling occurs.
 But these periodic dynamics occur only for a very small range of $\epsilon$.
 After a brief periodic window the dynamics changes back to chaotic nature again.
 Since no signature of extreme events were found to occur in this parameter space we do not go much into the analysis for this particular $f$.
 The bifurcation diagram has been displayed just in order to make clear the fact that there are points of $f$ in system (\ref{delay}) where there are no occurrence of extreme events both before and after the introduction of time-delayed feedback eventhough the dynamics is still chaotic.